UlyssesZh/UlyssesZh.github.io/_posts/2022-12-25-combo-probability.md

 ---
-title: 'The longest all-$1$ substring of a random bit string'
+title: The longest all-$1$ substring of a random bit string
 date: 2022-12-25 12:00:00 -0800
 categories:
   - math
 tags:
   - long paper
   - rhythm game
   - algorithm
   - probability
   - stochastic process
 layout: post
+excerpt: >
-excerpt: 'Given your probability of breaking the combo at each note, what is the probability distribution of your max combo in the rhythm game chart?
+  Given your probability of breaking the combo at each note, what is the probability distribution of your max combo in the rhythm game chart?
-I considered the problem seriously!'
+  I considered the problem seriously!
 ---

 ## Introduction